Garden Animal Pest Control

 If a dog is loose in your yard, your flower and vegetable gardens are at

 risk of being trampled.

 A defensive stand is important to deter this wide array of varmints.
 The

 best defense is a twenty foot stone castle, surrounded by a wide moat.
 The

-moat will deter the beasts that can't swim and the stone wall is unscalable
+moat will deter the beasts that can't swim and the smooth face of the stone

-by most climbing critters.
+wall is unscalable by most climbing critters.
 Can't build a castle and moat?
-Then, we recommend

-you start with a good rabbit fence that is three, preferably four feet high.
+Then, we recommend you start with a good rabbit fence that is three, preferably